American Institute of Certified Planners (AICP)

 NEW!
 One Path to AICP Certification

-To learn more about each step, visit the APA "Get Certified" page and review the AICP Certification FAQ flyer.
+To learn more about each step, visit the One Path to AICP page.

-For more information about the certification process and exam, check out the video of MAP's AICP Certification Q & A Webinar, hosted by the Emerging Planning Professionals in January 2023
+For an introduction to the certification process and exam, check out the video of MAP's AICP Certification Q & A Webinar, hosted by the Emerging Planning Professionals in January 2023

 Students and new graduates: The AICP One Path program replaces the AICP Candidate Pilot Program.
-All APA members will now follow the same process to certification, regardless of whether their education is from an accredited institution.
+All APA members will now follow the same process to certification.

 AICP Certification Diversity Scholarship